Eludris Detailed

 The Token

 Eludris uses JWT tokens to authenticate users.
 These tokens are required for nearly every interaction.
 Trying to connect to the Gateway or interact with the API?
 You’ll need a token!
-The JWT tokens used within our services use a cryptographically secure pseudo-random string with a randomly generated HC128 string as a secret.

 If you wish to get a new token, send an HTTP request to /auth with your email and password.